Personal Time with Business Travel

 Occasionally an employee may take a trip that includes both personal and business travel or the trip may originate from another location because of personal reasons.
 A combination trip does benefit the traveler to some extent, therefore, travelers should exercise special care not to seek reimbursement for expenses that could be construed as personal.

-When combined personal and business occurs, the following rules apply:
+When combined personal and business travel occurs, the following rules apply:

-- If the stay at a business location is extended either prior to or after (no more than 2-3 days) the business mission, the entire ticket may be reimbursed.
-Any additional extended time will require a cost comparison.
-See Cost Comparison Requirements.
+- If the stay at a business location is extended either prior to or after the business mission (up to 3 days), the entire ticket may be reimbursed.
+Additional extended time will require a cost comparison.

-The traveler must pro-rate the rental based on the number of personal days versus business days.
+The traveler must pro-rate a rental car based on the number of personal days versus business days.

-Lodging expense will be reimbursed based on the business location of travel, upon presentation of an original receipt from a commercial lodging establishment.
+Lodging expense based on the business location of travel will be reimbursed upon presentation of an original receipt from a commercial lodging establishment.
 The receipt should show dates of occupancy and the name and address of the place of lodging.
 A lodging receipt is always required.

-Any additional days lodging beyond the business dates is considered personal and is not reimbursable.
+Any additional days of lodging beyond the business dates is considered personal and is not reimbursable.

-Subsistence is paid to staff while traveling on official business.
-Subsistence is not paid for personal days.
+Fixed meal allowance is paid to staff while traveling on official business.
+Fixed meal allowance is not paid for personal days.

 Generally travel status begins the day prior to business and ends the day after end of business.

-The department head may authorize an additional rest period at the beginning of business (not greater than 24 hours) if the flight plus stopovers is greater than 14 hours, the destination is foreign travel, airfare is coach/economy, and follows a direct usually travelled route (no pesonal destinations).
+Fixed meal allowance is permissible for an additional rest period at the beginning of business (not greater than 24 hours) if the greater than 14 hours rule is not applied.

-Parking expense at the airport and hotels must be reduced for personal day expenses.
+Parking expense at the airport and hotels must be reduced for any personal days.

 Taxi and shuttle expenses during personal days are not reimbursable.